feathers-plus/authentication-local-management/misc/upgrading.md

 ## Enhancements

+### async/await

+async/await is used throughout the repo.
+The repo interfaces may be called either with await, or by using Promises.
+So the interfaces themselves are backwards compatible.

 ### Respects config/default.json and option.passwordField

 The user-entity service name and the name of the password field in its records now defaults